cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 <strong class="alert-header"><Icon name="exclamation-triangle"></Icon>
 Experimental</strong>

-Strict mode is currently experimental and can be enabled by setting the [`experimentalSessionAndOrigin`](/guides/references/experiments) flag to `true` in the Cypress config.
+`strict` mode is currently experimental and can be enabled by setting the [`experimentalSessionAndOrigin`](/guides/references/experiments) flag to `true` in the Cypress config.
 This is the default test isolation behavior when using the `experimentalSessionAndOrigin` experiment.